 Think about it–there’s very little teacher-talk, group work, lots of speaking opportunities for students, a high level of engagement–all the things whoever is observing you would want to see.
 And if you have students who just DON’T talk much, reward the ones who do!
 I’ve sometimes given a prize not to the group that discovered the rule first but to the group of students who talked it out amongst themselves the most.
 When they don’t know which will garner the prize, they’re more likely to talk more as they try to solve the mystery.

-Head on over to my TpT store to grab my free For/Since in Present Perfect Linguistic Investigation resource.
+I made two linguistic investigations that you can have for free.
+First, head on over to my TpT store to grab For/Since in Present Perfect Linguistic Investigation.